 There are several options available to you when creating a character.
-Selecting none of the Optional Challenges creates a character whose stash, gold, and crafting materials are shared amongst all similarly created characters.
+Selecting only the Standard game mode creates a character whose stash, gold, and crafting materials are shared amongst all similarly created characters.
 This is known as a Softcore (SC) character, and on the character select screen will have the SC tag.

 Solo Challenge: This creates a character whose stash, gold, and crafting materials are separate from all other characters.
 This is generally referred to as a Solo Self Found (SSF) character.
 On the character select screen these characters will have the Solo tag.

 Within the game’s Settings under the Challenges tab you can choose to abandon this challenge.
 If you abandon the solo challenge all items in your stash will be lost, as well as your gold and crafting items.
 This character will instead be moved to Softcore (by default) or Hardcore (if the HC challenge was also selected) and have access to the shared stash, gold, and crafting materials that reside there.

 You can not re-enable this challenge once it has been disabled for that character.

 Masochist Challenge: You and your minions take twice as much damage, and deal half as much damage as normal.
 If neither the Solo or Hardcore challenges are selected then you will have access to your Softcore shared stash, gold, and crafting materials.
 On the character select screen there is no unique tag given to these characters.
 This challenge becomes available after completing the story with at least one character.

 Within the game’s Settings under the Challenges tab you can choose to abandon this challenge.
 If you abandon the masochist challenge then you and your minions will deal and take normal amounts of damage.